henderjon/redis/README.md

 The `Redis` class has a few constants for those instances where keywords are used as switches within a Redis function.
 Beyond that, it composes a series of traits.
 These traits represent the divisions present in the Redis [documentation](http://redis.io/commands).

-Interfaces are included--also borken via the Redis Command docs.
+Interfaces are included--also broken into sections via the Redis Command docs.
 This allows the usage of individual traits if only a subset of Redis functionality is desired.

-This lib implements all** the methods that Redis has available as of v3.0.
+This lib implements all\** the methods that Redis has available as of v3.0.
 However, there are a few instances where one Redis function has been broken into two or more PHP functions as Redis uses some keywords as arguments.
 For example `bitop` has been broken into
-`Redis::bitopAnd()`, `Redis::bitopOr()`, `Redis::bitopXor()`, `Redis::bitopNot()` for clearer PHP implementation.
+`Redis::bitopAnd()`, `Redis::bitopOr()`, `Redis::bitopXor()`, `Redis::bitopNot()` for (potentially) clearer PHP implementation.

+I would recommend against using the `PubSubTrait` methods as `RedisSubscription` abstracts a lot of the dirty work.

 \**There are a handful of exceptions: `Redis::clusterSetSlot()`, `Redis::echo()`, and `Redis::sort()`